dehond/dehond.github.io/_posts/2021-08-08-maxwells-demon.markdown

 Real-world computers erase information all the time, in fact any logic gate with more input bits than output bits erases information.
 Given the output of a two-bit `AND` operation you have no way of figuring out what went in; in the process one bit of information got lost, leading to an increase in entropy of $\ln 2$.
 If the gate is at a temperature $T$, that means a minimum energy of $k_B T \ln 2$ is required.
 This is a fundamental limit, but it's only valid in equilibrium.
 It's also a tiny number, and current computers are operating nowhere near it.
 They are getting more efficient though, as described by [Koomey's law](https://en.wikipedia.org/wiki/Koomey%27s_law), which says that if the current trend keeps up, computers will hit the wall in the year 2048, which, quite aptly, equals $2^{11}$.

 [^0]: Admittedly, applying it to messy rooms doesn't make a lot of sense, but it's a fun analogy.
-[^1]: Landauer's principle only applies in equilibrium.
-There are efforts underway to try and circumvent it by working out of equilibrium.
+[^1]: Landauer's principle only applies if information gets erased in equilibrium.
+There are efforts underway to try and circumvent it by working either out of equilibrium, or by computing in a reversible fashion such that no information is actually lost.

 <script type="text/javascript" src="/assets/posts/maxwells-demon/drawMainBox.js"></script>
 <script type="text/javascript" src="/assets/posts/maxwells-demon/drawHeadAnim.js"></script>